Aitbytes/Securite-Cloud-Projet-Long/content/docs/Core_Security_Challenges_in_Cloud_Environments.md

 appeared on underground forums and other websites, dominating headlines for weeks.

-Investigations into the hack led to a secretive group within Anon-IB called *Stol*, consisting of several men across the United States.
+Investigations into the hack led to a secretive group within 4chan forums called *Stol*, consisting of several men across the United States.
 These individuals engaged in hacking and trading stolen private images, primarily targeting celebrities.
 Their methods involved phishing attacks, tricking victims into revealing their Apple iCloud credentials, granting them access to personal photo libraries.